Anuj2512/abrain/README.md

 ### Technology to be used in this project.
 I am thinking of using Go programming language because its fast and good for systems programming.
 I will probably use be using python for machine learning models.
-For graph database I have decided to use neo4j because of my experience with the system. and for full text search if required I will use elasticsearch again because of my experience with the system.
+For graph database I have decided to use dgraph because of my experience with the system. and for full text search if required I will use elasticsearch again because of my experience with the system.

 ### I/O to the system.